 Community Involvement Hours:

-For the 2021-22 school year, the ministry is revising the 40-hour community involvement graduation requirement so that students will not be adversely impacted by the ongoing challenges related to COVID-19.
-For students graduating in the 2021-22 school year, the community involvement graduation requirement will be reduced to a minimum of 20 hours of community involvement activities.
+Students are required to complete 40 hours of the community involvement as a graduation requirement.
 Students aged 14 years and older can count up to a maximum of 10 hours from paid employment towards their earned hours at the discretion of the principal.
 Students counting paid employment towards their graduation requirement will be required to complete a reflection exercise indicating how their work contributed to the service for others.
 If you are submitting household chores or paid employment hours, those hours must have been completed in the 2021-2022 school year.
 Students not graduating this school year are still required to complete 40-hours before April 1 of their graduating year.
-When the hours are complete, you can email them to Ms. K. Chamoun in the Guidance Office.
+When the hours are complete, you can email them to Ms. C. Podedworny in the Guidance Office.
 If you have your hours complete, please send them in NOW!

 When using paid employment for volunteer hours (maximum of 10 hours), students must complete and submit the Community Involvement Hours Record Form and a Community Involvement Hours Critical Reflection.

 This is a time consuming process to research your post-secondary plans, so get started NOW if you haven’t already!
-OUAC (University Application) Pin numbers are needed to apply to university, but no PIN needed for college (You will need your OEN which can be found on your upcoming report card).
-Please contact Ms. K. Chamoun if you have not yet requested to pick up your pin.
-Current Ontario High School Students applying to university with the 101 Application have an application deadline of January 13, 2022.
-Ontario College applications have an equal consideration date of February 1, 2022.
-Apply by this date to receive equal consideration for admission to programs beginning in Fall 2022.
+OUAC (University Application) (You will need your OEN which can be found on your upcoming report card).
+Current Ontario High School Students applying to university with the 101 Application have an application deadline of January 15, 2024.
+Ontario College applications have an equal consideration date of February 1, 2024.
+Apply by this date to receive equal consideration for admission to programs beginning in Fall 2024.

 We’ve prepared some PowerPoints to help you with applying to University and College.
 This is the time to RESEARCH your options for next year.
 It will take a commitment on your part to navigate various websites, look at virtual or site-based campus tours, and book virtual information sessions through the host school websites.
 Sherwood can not host university or college information sessions this year, so this puts an extra layer of responsibility on you.